We want to thank Pure Nootropics for providing us with samples of Dihydromyricetin.

 Where To Buy

-http://www.dhmdepot.com is, as far as we know, the main reputable supplier.
+https://www.purenootropics.net/product/dhm-dihydromyricetin-capsules is, as far as we know, the main reputable supplier.
 They have supported our site, and we have seen and tested their product.
-We recommend them for quick shipping times, and for being the first company to see this opportunity and begin sales.
+We recommend them for quick shipping times.

 Gao Q, Yang X, Ou M. Effect of serum containing tengcha total flavonoid and dihydromyricetin on proliferation and apoptosis of HepG2 cells.
 Zhongguo Zhong Yao Za Zhi.
 2011 Feb;36(4):500-3.